adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 }
 ```

+2. Go back to the browser's storefront tab
-2. Place an order with PARTNER-PAY payment method.
+3. Place an order with PARTNER-PAY payment method.
 Now it should work.

 ---